opengisch/QField-docs/documentation/how-to/gnss.en.md

 For example:
-For the transformation from ETRS89 (reference ellipsoid GPS) to NAP (Dutch) users can download the file [nlgeo2018.gtx from NSGI](https://www.nsgi.nl/rdnaptrans) and put it in the directory.
+For the transformation from ETRS89 (reference ellipsoid GPS) to NAP (Dutch) users can download the file [nlgeo2018.gtx from NSGI](https://www.nsgi.nl/rdnaptrans) and put it in the directory.<!-- markdown-link-check-disable-line -->

-To obtain precise altitude data for Cadastral Surveying in Switzerland, users can access the file correction of the vertical grid shift through [Geoid OGD from Swisstopo](https://cms.geo.admin.ch/ogd/geodesy/Geoid_OGD.zip).
+To obtain precise altitude data for Cadastral Surveying in Switzerland, users can access the file correction of the vertical grid shift through [Geoid OGD from Swisstopo](https://cms.geo.admin.ch/ogd/geodesy/Geoid_OGD.zip).<!-- markdown-link-check-disable-line -->
 Following the download, users are advised to perform a conversion of the file labeled `chgeo04_htrans_lv95.agr` to `chgeo04_htrans_lv95.gtx`.
 The QGIS processing algorithm `gdal:translate` (convert format) can be used for that.